Cardinals - Marlins Prediction, Odds, Pick, How To Watch

 Why The Cardinals Could Cover The Spread

+After scoring six runs in the first two games of the series, the offense went for nine last night, but it was not enough.
 The Cardinal's offense has been slightly above average all year.
-They are 12th in runs scored, 13th in batting average, tenth in on-base percentage, and eighth in slugging this year.
-Nolan Arenado drove in his 55th RBI last night, which leads the team and is tied for 13th in the majors.
-He has been hot as of late as well.
-Arenado has five RBIs and a home run while batting .421 over the last week.
-He has also scored four times in the last week.
+They are 12th in runs scored, 13th in batting average, eighth in on-base percentage, and seventh in slugging this year.
+Nolan Arenado drove in two more runs last night and has started July hot.
+He is hitting .368 this month with three RBIs and a walk.
+More impressively, he has six doubles already this month and has scored four times, including twice yesterday.

-Scoring runs has been a big theme for the Cardinals bats as of late.
-Of the 14 different players who have taken an at-bat in the past seven days for the Cardinals, only Oscar Mercado has not scored a run.
-He also has just two at-bats in the last week.
-Lars Nootbaar has been scoring a lot in the last week.
-He has scored five times in the last week while hitting just .217.
-He has hit a home run and a double in the last week as well.

-While Arenado has been hot, and Nootbaar has been scoring, Paul Goldschmidt has been driving in runs.
-Goldschmidt has six RBIs over the last week, while he has hit two home runs and batted .308.
-For the season, Goldschmidt is 19th in batting vaerage and 20th in OPS, leading the team in both categories.
+Brendan Donovan has been hot when he is getting chances as well.
+In the last week, he is hitting .571 with a home run and two RBIs.
+He has also scored a run in that time, and has an OBP of .600.
+Wilson Contreras is in a similar position.
+He is hitting .529 in the last week, with a .619 on-base percentage.
+He also has a home run and three RBIs to go with his four runs scored.

+When Contreras is not behind the plate, it is Andrew Knizner.
+He has done a solid job keeping up the production as well.
+Knizner is hitting .400 in the last week with three RBIS as well.
+There has not been a lot of power in the offense in the last week though.
+Paul Gold Schmidt does have a home run but is hitting just .231.
+Nolan Gorman is the only player with multiple home runs.
+He has two, but with just three hits in his last 19 at-bats, it has been all or nothing for him.
+Gorman has struck out seven times as well in those at-bats.

 Why The Marlins Could Cover The Spread

-The Marlins' offense needs to figure out how to consistently score some runs.
-They have scored just 13 runs in their last five games, as opposed to 23 runs in the five-game span before that.
-They will also need to figure out how to do it without Jazz Chisholm, as he is back on the IL with an oblique injury.
+The Marlins offense was shut down by the Braves last weekend.
+They managed to score just seven runs in three games.
+They have scored more than that in each of their last two.
+With 25 runs in the series, the offense is humming again, and they are doing it without Jazz Chisholm, as he is back on the IL with an oblique injury.
 He had been hitting well.
 In his six games after coming back from his last trip to the IL, Chisholm was hitting .348.
 He also had driven in five RBIs and hit two home runs.

+It has been Jesus Sanchez as of late driving in a lot of runs.
+He has been hitting .389 over the last week with two home runs and a double.
+He has also driven in eight runs in the last week.
+Joining him in driving in runs is Garrett Cooper.
+Cooper has six RBIs in the last week while hitting .318.
+He also has a home run and a double, scoring three times as well.

-The Marlins will now need to lean on others to drive in runs, such as Jorge Soler.
-Soler is tied for fifth in the majors with 22 home runs on the season.
+Jorge Soler is also picking up a little.
+He is hitting .296 in the last week with a home run and three RBIs.
+Soler is tied for sixth in the majors with 22 home runs on the season.
 He was fairly solid throughout June as well.
-He hit .238 on the month, while driving in 12 and hitting five home runs.
-It has been a rough patch for him as of late though.
-He is hitting just .185 with a home run and two RBIs in his last seven games.
+He hit .238 on the month while driving in 12 and hitting five home runs.
+Bryan De La Crus needs to get back to where he was in June.

-The same could be said about Bryan De La Cruz.
 De La Cruz drove in 20 runs with the help of two home runs and seven doubles in June.
 He also hit .255 for the month.
-The last seven games have been tough.
-He is hitting just .192 in his last seven games with a home run and an RBI.
-Even Luis Arraez is not hitting great.
-He has seen his batting average drop to .388, while he has hit just .276 over the last week.

-Jesus Luzardo will be on the mound for the Marlins today.
-He is 6-5 on the season with a 3.53 ERA.
-Last time out against the Red Sox he was solid.
-He went 6.1 innings and gave up three hits with no runs scored.
-He has not allowed a run in each of his last two starts.
-In June, Luzardo went 2-2 with a 3.28 ERA, and four starts giving up two or fewer runs.
-He has also struck out nine batters in each of his last two starts.
+So far this month, it is just a .211 batting average with a double and four RBIs.
+All four have come in this series, with RBIs in each game.

+The Marlins send Eury Perez to the mound today with his 5-2 record and 2.47 ERA.
+He has been amazing at home this year.
+So far this year at home he is 3-0 with a 1.01 ERA.
+His last start was bad, giving up six runs and seven hits while recording just one out.
+Still, he did not allow a run in his previous three starts.

 Final Cardinals-Marlins Prediction & Pick